ortus-docs/cbsecurity-docs/usage/authentication-services.md

     userServiceClass = "MyUserService"
 },
 ```
 This user service must also adhere to our User Service interface: `cbsecurity.interfaces.IUserService` and the user objects it must produce also will need to adhere to our user interface: `cbsecurity.interface.IAuthUser`.

+If you are using `cbauth`, please keep in mind that it stores only the user id in session.
+All other `AuthUser` properites are transient as they are part of the request scope.

 ## IAuthService